-Because the diet is so specific, sometimes it’s hard to find a delicious meal that meets all the Paleo requirements (no beans, no dairy, no junks, no high-starch vegetables, and no grains + gluten free ).
+Because the diet is so specific, sometimes it’s hard to find a delicious meal that meets all the Paleo criteria.

-If you are like me, on most days, you just want mouth watering, Paleo dishes with minimum cooking/baking time and minimum ingredients.
+If you are like me, most days you want delicious Paleo meals with easy and least cooking.

-Thankfully, these 9 most praised food bloggers paved the way and came up with yummy, absolutely jaw dropping recipes that make eating like a caveman a breeze.
+Thankfully, these 9 most praised food bloggers came up with yummy "paleo recipes".

-And the best part is, these recipes are super easy and fail-proof that even your 11 year old can whip it together in 30 mins or less.
+Most of these paleo recipes can whip it together in 30 mins or less.

 If you like coconuts, you are in for a real treat.